dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

 </clr-vertical-nav>
 ```
-### 3. Extend the following imports in the example-view.component.ts:
+### 3. Extend the following import in the example-view.component.ts:
 ```

 import { LayersService, Layer, WmtsLayer, RasterLayer } from '@dlr-eoc/services-layers';
-import { OsmTileLayer, EocLitemap, BlueMarbleTile, EocLiteoverlayTile } from '@dlr-eoc/base-layers-raster';

 ```
 ### 4. Add the overlays and layers next to the already existing baselayers in the example-view.component.ts: